Before implementing the SDK, make sure you have the following:

 AndroidGoogleAnalytics.Instance.SendTiming("App Started", (long) Time.time);

-Set session key
+Set a session key

 To remove session key use

-To Change login level use
+To Change login level, use

-To disable data sending use
+To disable data sending, use

-To enable advertising features requires a single addition to your Google Analytics tracking code to collect the advertising id
+Enabling advertising features requires a single addition to your Google Analytics tracking code to collect the advertising id

 Advertising ID Retrieval

-Since Advertizing ID is the part of Google Play Service id, you can found more information about it and code sample how to retrieve it in the Google Play Utilities article.
+Since Advertizing ID is the part of Google Play Service id, you can found more information about it and a code sample how to retrieve it in the Google Play Utilities article.

-You can do much more with Google Analytics, including measuring campaigns, in-app payments and transactions, and user interaction events.
+You can do much more with Google Analytics including measuring campaigns, in-app payments and transactions, and user interaction events.

 The following developer guides provide additional details on how to implement Google Analytics features in your app: